Revisiting Bayesian Optimization in the light of the COCO benchmark: Description of the benchmark

 The comparison of the variants of the optimizers is based on the \COCO \cite{hansen2016coco} software.
 The set of objective functions which is used in the comparisons is the BBOB noiseless suite \cite{hansen2010comparing,bbob_online_functions}.
 It is made of 24 functions divided into 5 groups: the separable functions (which are written as a sum of univariate functions), the functions with low or moderate conditioning, the unimodal functions with high conditioning, the multimodal functions with adequate global structure and the multimodal functions with weak global structures.
 Table \ref{tab-bbob_functions} gives the function numbers, their names, the \emph{group} they belong to, and additional comments.
 The conditioning is a quantification of how stretched a function is and is defined as the maximum difference in rate of change of a function at the optimum between two directions.
 The function groups in \COCO are useful to understand the adequation between a specific optimizer and features of the problem.

 In \COCO, an optimization algorithm is tested by repeating runs over different instances of each function, where an \emph{instance} is the function with a random rotation of the coordinate system and a random translation of the optimum. \emph{A problem} is a pair \{function, minimum value to reach\}.
 Therefore, for each instance of a function, there are several problems to solve of difficulty varying with the target value.
 To set the target values and more generally define a reference performance, \COCO relies on a composite fake algorithm called best09. best09 is made at each optimization iteration of the best performing algorithm of the Black-Box Optimization Benchmarking (BBOB) 2009 \cite{hansen2010comparing}.
 Relevant target values can then be estimated as values reached by best09 at a given number of function evaluations: low budgets (e.g., $2 d$) give easy targets, larger budgets more difficult targets.
 In our experiments, the targets were set at the values reached by best09 after $[0.5,1,3,5,7,10,15,20]\times d$ function evaluations.
 In compliance with the expensive function assumption, all optimization runs are $30 \times d$ function evaluations long, including the initial DoE.
+The stopping criterion of the optimization which is a maximal number of calls to $f$ should not be mistaken with the above ``minimum value(s) to reach'' which are only used in the performance metric calculated after the search.

 \COCO results are based on several metrics.
 In this study, we focus on the \emph{Empirical Run Time Distributions} (ERTD) that gives, at a given number of evaluations, the proportion of problems which are solved by an algorithm.
 ERTD is displayed as a function of the logarithm of the number of evaluations, rescaled by the problem dimension\footnote{Note that due to this logarithm, some ERTD curves extend beyond the lower limit of the x-axis.}.
 ERTD curves increasing quickly to one indicate good performance.
 ERTD curves reaching or exceeding the best09 ones indicate excellent performances.
 In the following, we also report the ERTD of random search, which can be used as a lower bound on performance.